RaptorBlingx/enms-project/ui_guide.md

 **The Problem**: Raw energy numbers (kWh, Watts) are abstract and difficult for non-technical audiences to contextualize.
 Is 0.5 kWh a lot or a little?
 How does today's consumption compare to yesterday?

-**The Solution**: The system uses **plant growth as a visual metaphor** for cumulative energy consumption.
-Just as a plant grows from a seedling to full maturity by consuming nutrients and sunlight, the "energy plant" grows as a printer consumes electricity.
+**The Solution**: The system uses **plant growth and decline as a visual metaphor** for cumulative energy consumption and environmental impact.
+The visualization has two phases:

+1. **Growth Phase (Low Energy)**: As the printer consumes small amounts of energy, the plant grows from seed to healthy maturity—representing sustainable, efficient operation.
+2. **Decline Phase (High Energy)**: As energy consumption increases beyond optimal levels, the plant begins to **wilt, brown, and eventually die**—representing the negative environmental impact of excessive energy use.

+**The Message**: Operators can literally "see" when their energy consumption is "killing the planet" through the dying plant imagery.
+This creates powerful visual feedback to encourage energy efficiency.

 **Key Design Principles**:
-- **Intuitive**: Everyone understands plant growth—no technical knowledge required
+- **Intuitive**: Everyone understands plant growth AND death—no technical knowledge required
-- **Gamified**: Creates engagement and emotional connection to energy efficiency
+- **Gamified**: Creates engagement and emotional connection to energy efficiency ("keep the plant healthy!")
+- **Powerful Messaging**: Wilting/dying plants provide visceral reminder of environmental consequences
-- **Sustainable Messaging**: Reinforces that energy consumption has environmental impact
+- **Sustainable Messaging**: Reinforces that excessive energy consumption has environmental impact
 - **Scalable**: Plant imagery works across cultures and languages
+- **Honest**: Doesn't sugarcoat high consumption—shows the real impact

 ### How It Works